meisterlampe99/cmd_scripts_vivado/README.md

 Available batch scripts:

-	- 'clean' 			removes most previously generated output
+	- clean 			removes most previously generated output

-	- 'runSim TopModuleName'	launches the simulation of TopModuleName_tb, and pre-loads a waveform configuration.
+	- runSim <TopModuleName>	launches the simulation of <TopModuleName>_tb, and pre-loads a waveform configuration.

-	- 'runBit TopModuleName'	synthesizes, implements and generates the bitstream for TopModuleName
+	- runBit <TopModuleName>	synthesizes, implements and generates the bitstream for <TopModuleName>

-	- 'config TopModuleName'	connects to the board and configures the FPGA by downloading the bitstream generated from TopModuleName
+	- config <TopModuleName>	connects to the board and configures the FPGA by downloading the bitstream generated from <TopModuleName>

 The targeted FPGA device can be chosen within the settings.tcl script.